 With this enchanting gypsy wagon along the coastline, we’ve got your accommodation covered.
 Just make sure you have a playlist ready for your Australian road trip of a lifetime!

-Scuba-dive in Belize during your solo camping trip, 2021
+Scuba-dive in Belize during your solo camping trip, in 2023

-If endless ocean and relaxing beaches are your idea of a great solo trip, you’ve found the perfect option with a snorkeling vacation on one of Belize’s beautiful islands.
-As the only English-speaking country in Central America, the region is easy to navigate alone; has an authentic Caribbean feel; and is full of ancient Mayan ruins, like those found at the Orange Walk District in the northwest.
+If the endless ocean and relaxing beaches are your ideas for a great solo trip, you’ve found the perfect option with a snorkeling vacation on one of Belize’s beautiful islands.
+As the only English-speaking country in Central America, the region is easy to navigate alone; has an authentic Caribbean feel; and is full of ancient Mayan ruins, like those found in the Orange Walk District in the northwest.

 Visitors looking to discover the fascinating underwater world of pristine reefs and coral, as well as get up close to the local clientele of spotted eagle rays and large southern stingrays can head off on a tour from SeaHorse Dive Shop.
 Once evening rolls around, there’s nowhere better to sit back, ponder the day’s adventures, and sip a cold beer than this elevated cabin right on the water.
 Solo campìng couldn’t be any more comfortable!

 Dying to delve into another travel guide?
 Check out what other countries, regions, and events we’ve covered for you already!